Updated June 2026 — All referral codes verified · New additions: SNKRDUNK, The Tokyo Pass, Rocket Now

 How can expats earn cashback and points on everyday spending in Japan?

 Use Hapitas and EC NAVI (code: 6z63b) before any online shopping — both earn points (1pt = ¥1) convertible to PayPay or cash.
 Rakuten Rebates earns Rakuten Points.
-Using all three platforms ensures you’re capturing cashback regardless of which stores have the best rates at any given time.
+Using all three platforms together ensures you’re capturing cashback regardless of which stores have the best rates at any given time.